 - Filing a personal injury or product defect lawsuit against a third party (such as a road construction company or vehicle manufacturer) that shares liability for the crash.

-If you have questions about California’s car insurance laws or your legal rights after a car accident in Glendale, we invite you to get in touch.
-One of our attorneys will be happy to speak with you free of charge.
+If you have questions about California’s car insurance laws or your legal rights after a car accident in California, we invite you to get in touch.
+One of our award-winning attorneys will be happy to speak with you free of charge.
 To request a free, no-obligation consultation at Megeredchian Law, call 818-530-1300 or inquire online today.